xero/pgp-suffix-finder/README.md

 creating vanity key IDs.
 Don't use it to generate collisions and annoy other PGP users.
 Thanks

+## Requirements

+A recent Go version will give you the SIMD variant of the SHA1 algorithm.
+You need GnuPG available as `gpg`.
+Versions 1.4.20 & 2.0.30 are tested and work properly, 2.1.18 doesn't work.

 ## Building

 Prepare a Go environment if you haven't done so already, for more